KrisAden/pypsa-eur-KHA/Obsidian Vault/Martha presentation 13-11-24.md

 *The Gini coeficcient is a measure of inequality!*
 [[Pedersen m.fl. - 2021 - Modeling all alternative solutions for highly renewable energy systems.pdf]]

+Is this a good reward function for optimal portfolio theory?

+How can i get closer to the cost optimal front through interpolation of my samples?
+- W